Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 “I want to believe everything will get straightened out relatively soon,” Maddon said.
 “I think it’s just one of those moments that was hard to foresee coming into it, but I’ve got a lot of confidence that it’s going to be fixed.”

+“We are here, everybody who went through the intake process has had their results sent to us and I’m looking down at the field at a bunch of position players.
+We made it to this point,” said A’s general manager David Forst, who was frustrated by the process.

+“I expect it to get better. … I think Major League Baseball understands that the number of teams that had issues this weekend, that everybody expects it to return to a normal schedule going forward.”

-The Oakland Athletics have yet to have a full-squad workout as they await test results, with manager Bob Melvin optimistic it could be soon.
-The Arizona Diamondbacks pushed back Monday’s workout a few hours, hoping to get additional results from tests that were taken on Friday.
+The Arizona Diamondbacks pushed back Monday’s workout a few hours, hoping to get additional results from tests taken on Friday.

 “I think if we really want this to succeed, we’re going to have to figure that out,” said Chicago Cubs third baseman Kris Bryant, who voiced concern that some teammates haven’t been tested in a week.
 “If you can’t really nail the easy part, which is right now … we’ve got a big hill to climb.”